Contact Locations Call

 Why is food allergy testing important?

-Food allergies can range from mild discomfort to life-threatening anaphylaxis—but not all positive test results mean you truly have an allergy.
+With food allergies San Diego patients can experience symptoms that can range from mild discomfort to serious allergic reactions, but not all positive test results mean you truly have an allergy.
 In fact, relying on a single skin or blood test can sometimes lead to unnecessary food restrictions.
 That’s why we take a deeper approach.
 At Modena Allergy & Asthma, our experienced allergists perform comprehensive evaluations—including in-office food challenges when needed—to accurately diagnose food allergies and assess real risk.
 Get clarity, confidence, and expert care tailored to your health.

 When Should You Get Tested for Food Allergies?